australia outback

 Well, Australia is the only country, or region, that has more venomous snakes than non-venomous species.
 But not all of the snakes considered poisonous have venom that is capable to kill humans, or even cause severe illness.

 Snakes can be found all over Australia, not only in the Outback.
 However, you will hardly see them.
-On all my trips I only saw three or four snakes and I nearly stepped on one when I was walking along the Eyre Highway.
+On all my trips I only saw a few snakes and I nearly stepped on one when I was walking along the Eyre Highway, see the picture above (at least I thought it was a snake at that time).

-I introduce you to the most common Australian snakes, their habitat, how to prevend snake bites, and what to do when the rare case happens, and you get bitten.
+I am going to introduce you to the most common Australian snakes, their habitat, how to prevent snake bites, and what to do when the rare case happens, and you get bitten.

-As usual my motte is "Know what to expect in the Australian Outback, and you'll be safe".
+As usual my motto is "Know what to expect in the Australian Outback, and you'll be safe".

 Breeding: Some snakes lay eggs, while others give birth to living young.